 - Boron – this helps to minimize the risk of osteoporosis and arthritis and reduce menopausal symptoms.
 Boron also helps the body better absorb other minerals like calcium and magnesium.

 - Vanadium – this aids in the breakdown of glucose in the body and also regulates sodium.
 It helps our body maintain a balanced sugar level.

 - Silicon– this is commonly referred to as a beautifying mineral since it takes care of our skin, hair, and nails.
 It also plays a role in preventing insomnia, skin disorders, and tuberculosis.

 The 11 trace elements found in Methylation Mineral capsules are the trace minerals that cannot be taken easily and absorbed through normal food intake.
 Hence, it is necessary to take a specialized supplement.
 This particular supplement will address the body’s need for these 11 trace elements.

 The Perfect Balance

 Methylation Mineral capsules is a perfect balance of the powerful trace mineral supplements in one capsule.
 This is a dietary supplement that you can take daily with food.
-To further enhance the benefits that you can experience from taking Methylation Minerals capsule, it is recommended to take this with a four to the six-hour interval from Agape Daily with Active Folate.
+To further enhance the benefits you can experience from taking Methylation Minerals capsule, it is recommended to take this with a four- to six-hour interval from Agape Daily with Active Folate.
 Methylation Minerals by itself though is already designed to provide all the trace mineral needed by the body for both men and women.

 It must be noted that iron, while an important trace mineral, is not included in these capsules.
 The reason being that routine iron supplementation is not required in a majority of adult men and women.